 Unlike the claims management companies, when you contact us you will speak directly to an experienced lawyer not an unqualified person in a call centre.
 And that lawyer will generally be the one who conducts your case all the way through to the end, treating you as an individual and not a number.

 The good news is that compensation for personal injury and accident claims is not taxable.

 An adult generally has three years to make a personal injury or clinical negligence claim.
 The time usually starts to run from the date of the accident or incident.
-Three years might seem like a long time, but it's no reason to delay.
-The longer you leave it the more difficult it can become.
+Three years might seem like a long time, but it’s important not to delay.
+The longer you leave it, the more difficult it can become.
 Witnesses move on, evidence gets lost.
-That's why we would always advise people to consult a specialist solicitor at the very earliest stage.
+That’s why we would always advise people to consult a specialist solicitor at the very earliest stage.

 There are also important exceptions to the three-year rule.
 Sometimes the time period can start to run after the date of the accident or injury; this is particularly relevant in medical negligence cases where the patient often doesn’t know that they have been the victim of a medical blunder until much later.
 In certain situations (such as accidents at sea or accidents in the air) the time limit is shorter.
 Again, the sooner you speak to one of our accident claim specialists, the better.